 Meatballs

 - While the sauce comes to a simmer, prepare the meatballs.
 Place a pound of ground beef in a large mixing bowl.
-Add the chicken bouillon, garlic powder, salt and pepper.
+Add the garlic powder, salt and pepper.

 - With your hands, mix the ingredients into the meat until just combined.
 Do not overwork the meat or else it can become tough.